-Field Name Data Type Description Examples Constraint Term Text Controlled vocabulary for DataType "Continuous" M Unique Definition Text Definition of DataType controlled vocabulary.
-The definition is optional if the term is self explanatory.
-"A quantity specified at a particular instant in time measured with sufficient frequency (small spacing) to be interpreted as a continuous record of the phenomenon."
-O
+Field Name Data Type Description Examples Constraint

+Term Text (255) Controlled vocabulary for DataType.
+"Continuous" М

+Unique

+Primary key

+Cannot

+contain tab,

+line feed, or

+carriage

+return

+characters

+Definition Text (unlimited) Definition of DataType controlled "A quantity 0

+vocabulary term.
+The definition is specified at a

+optional if the term is self explanatory. particular

+instant in time

+measured with

+sufficient

+frequency

+(small

+spacing) to be

+interpreted as

+a continuous

+record of the

+phenomenon."